Maryland Solar – Everything You Need to Know

 - Being locked into a fixed rate per kWh means that decreases in local utility rates will not net you any benefit.
 It is, however, rare for energy rates to go down – typically they rise each year – still, it’s wise to be aware of all possibilities.

-Most people don’t have $25,000 in cash tucked away that they can earmark for putting into a solar system, yet prefer not to lease their system.
+Most people don’t have $17k in cash tucked away that they can earmark for putting into a solar system, yet more and more are avoiding leases as well.
 If you’re considering a solar installation and would like to own your own power, you may consider a loan.
 There are a number of ways to get financing for your system, including:

 It’s advantageous to investigate several different avenues for obtaining solar financing.
 Credit unions, your personal bank, the installer, and the government will all have different terms and you’ll want to do the math when it comes down to exactly how much you’ll be paying in the end.